When chilly temperatures prompt you to rug up as you head outdoors, remember the importance of keeping your dog warm as well.

 You may enjoy wearing matching AFL supporter vests, or think your pooch looks perfect in canine couture.
 However, clothing must be practical to keep your dog warm.

 - Choose coats and jumpers suitable for activities your dog enjoys: consider fabric type, warmth, range of movement and weather conditions.
 An oilskin or waterproof coat is handy for rain or snow but remember their ears, nose, paws and tail will still be exposed, so don't stay out too long.

 - Ensure a proper fit: a well-fitting pet coat will cover your dog from the neck to the base of the tail plus the belly area without restricting movement.

 - Avoid overheating: dress your dog before you leave the house then remember to remove the coat when you return to the warmth.

 Create a cosy bed

 Pets will gravitate to warm places when the temperature drops, so place your dog’s bed away from drafts.
 Clean, cosy bedding is the best way to keep them snug, whether they sleep indoors or outdoors.

 - Choose the correct size and style of bedding for your pet.
-The options are endless, from simple pillow-style beds and blankets to designer couches with heating pads.
+The options are endless, from simple pillow-style beds and blankets to teepes to designer couches with heating pads.
 Some bedding is flea free, odour resistant, non-slip, self-warming, anti-fungal or water resistant.